Siphon880gh/devbrain/Version Control - git, github, gitlab/_ Rebase - Rewrite commit history/Rebase related - Change commit dates of older commits.md

 6. Clean the copy and paste script

-Copy the cell into VS Code to make sure the copy and paste is quoted right, maybe into a `../a.sh` like you had done for `../a.csv`.
+Copy the final L concatenated cell into VS Code to make sure the copy and paste is quoted right, maybe into a `../a.sh` like you had done for `../a.csv`.

 - 1. Remove double quotation marks surrounding entire text contents if applicable
 - 2. Fix repeated double quotation marks globally